 It will then begin to detect any problems that prevent windows updates install and automatically repair them.
 If it finds any, it will list them and whether it was able to resolve them or not.
 From here, you can view detailed information to find out more.

 Your Windows Update may fail to update your Windows because its components are corrupted.
 These components include the services and temporary files and folders associated with Windows Update.
 You can try resetting these components, Clearing the folder where all of the update files are stored will force Windows Update to download afresh, which can help resolve any problems.

 To reset these components Click the Start button in the lower-left corner of your screen, then type “cmd“.
 In the list of results, right-click Command Prompt and select Run as administrator.
 Now perform the command below to stop windows update and its related services.

 - net stop bits

 - net stop cryptsvc

-Delete everything in the folder, So that windows download the fresh update files on next time when you check for updates.
+Delete everything inside the download folder, So that windows download the fresh update files next time when you check for updates.
 To do so, press CTRL + A to select everything and then press Delete to remove the files.

 Now again open Command Prompt, type these commands and press Enter after each to restart the services you stopped before:

 That’s all, restart your computer and run Windows Update.
 This is the best solution users recommend which fixes most of the windows update-related problems, and I hope this also fixes the problem for you.